 Unquestionably, cauliflower is one of my favourite vegetables.
 Cooked well, it adds a delicious Earthy flavour and beautiful texture to a meal.
 Growing up, sometimes as a treat, we would have a whole-cooked cauliflower with cheese sauce or even more decadent, a cheesy cauliflower and potato bake.
-Building upon this memory, I have developed my Ayurvedic approach to the whole-cooked cauliflower using a slow-roasting method with coconut and lemon, dressing the masterpiece with a beautifully spiced coconut yoghurt and fresh herbs.
+Building upon this memory, I have developed my Ayurvedic approach to the whole-cooked cauliflower using a slow-roasting method with subtle lemon flavours, dressing the masterpiece with a beautifully spiced coconut yoghurt and fresh herbs.
 This dish can be served simply with your meal, creating a fancy side for a beautifully cooked piece of protein, a curry, some other vegetables or even rice dish like Pilaf or Biryani.

 WHAT YOU WILL NEED

 1 medium or large whole cauliflower, greens and stalk trimmed off (you can add these to another dish later)

 Himalayan pink rock salt and fresh cracked black pepper

 A small handful of both fresh mint and coriander, finely chopped

 A large handful of toasted sunflower and pepita seeds